Skip to content

 When connected to a room, all participants are visible in the connection panel and as avatar overlays in the viewer.

 • The connection panel shows a list of connected users with their names and roles.
-The host is labeled "You (Host)."
+Your own entry is labeled "You (Host)" if you are the host, or "You" otherwise.
+Other host users are labeled "Host."

 • Presence avatars appear in the top-right corner of the viewer as colored circles with user initials.
 Each user is assigned a distinct color.
 Hovering over an avatar shows the user name.